Highly rated local moving companies for Madison to Miami moves

 - Miami’s population is about 64% greater than Madison.

-- Miami's public transportation has a score of 8 out of 10 versus Madison's lower score of 6.
+- Miami’s public transportation score of 8 out of 10 is higher than Madison’s score of 6.

 - Miami is more walkable than Madison with a score of 77 out of 100 vs Madison’s 50 out of 100.

-- Both Miami and Madison have the same bike-friendliness score of 66 out of 100, meaning Miami is about as safe for cyclists as Madison.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Miami and Madison have similar bike-friendliness scores (66 vs 64), meaning Miami is about as safe for cyclists as Madison.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Miami’s crime rate is higher than Madison with a score of 52.54 compared to Madison’s 34.57.
 This means that Miami neighborhoods are safer than 52.54% of all U.S. neighborhoods, and Madison neighborhoods are safer than 34.57%.